aniket-3001/Stick-Hero/README.md

 AP Project (Section A) - Stick Hero Game

-Name - Aniket Gupta (shobhit22482@iiitd.ac.in)<br>
+Name - Aniket Gupta (aniket22073@iiitd.ac.in)
 Roll No. - 2022073

 Project Description ->
 Stick Hero is a Java-based game implemented using JavaFX library for the GUI.
-The game challenges players to extend a stick across platforms to help a hero traverse the gaps.
+The game challenges players to extend a stick across platforms to help their hero traverse the gaps.
 Players need to carefully time the stick extension to bridge the gap between platforms.
 The game incorporates various Object-Oriented Programming (OOP) principles, design patterns, multithreading and JUnit tests.
 The code is organized into classes that encapsulate distinct entities and functionalities, fostering a clear and maintainable structure.